itssudhanshu/SRM-NetLogin/README.md

 I built an Automated Login API which automatically login me to the SRM Wifi after connecting through a single click.
 It requires to set the SRM wifi username and password for just one time and it works individually.

-The language that I used :
+The language that I used - Python
-- Python (Selenium, bs4)
+* Pre-requsite Libraries - Selenium, Beautiful Soup(bs4)

+  `pip install selenium`
+  `pip install bs4`